OpenInnovation_hero_medium

 To get it right, it’s crucial to separate open innovation from related (but narrower) concepts:

-• It’s not just crowdsourcing.
-Crowdsourcing is a tool; open innovation is a strategy.
+• It’s not just crowdsourcing: That is a tool; open innovation is a strategy.

 • It’s not only about co-creation.
-Involving users is valuable, but open innovation goes beyond that to include technology scouting, joint ventures, and more.
+User involvement is great, but open innovation goes beyond that to include technology scouting, joint ventures and more.

 • It’s not about giving away IP.
 Successful open innovation requires robust legal frameworks to protect what matters while enabling collaboration.